unalmedmathnum/numericalAnalysis_2025/README.md

 - Guide you through creating a properly formatted conventional commit
 - Automatically lint your commit message
 - Ensure consistency across all contributors

+**What happens if you skip `npm install`?**
+- Git hooks won't be installed
+- You'll be able to commit with any message format
+- The conventional commits standard won't be enforced
+- This breaks the consistency we're trying to maintain

 **Example commit types:**
 - `feat`: A new feature